sivakumargampala/docker-calculator-services/README.md

-# Docker Multiple Services POC
+# Calculator Services Containerization POC

 1. This repo contains docker-compose.yml file to spin up square-service,cube-service and factorial service at once using docker-compose.
 2. README.md file gives information on building and publishing docker image of each service to docker-hub repository.